 Whether it is alcoholism or a condition such as boils, Ayurveda gives us the tools to address the issue on all levels of being.

-The five koshas, or bodies, offer multiple levels for healing.
-It is critical that we address imbalances in each level.
+The five koshas, or bodies, offer multiple levels of healing.
+It is critical that we address imbalances at each level.
 The theme of modern culture is: if you cannot see it, then it’s not real; pushing us away from our intangible truth as Spirit.